-Our students engage with industry and receive professional recognition in a number of ways, including live briefs, partnerships, specialist workshops and masterclasses.
+Our students engage with industry and receive professional recognition in many different ways, including live briefs, work placements, specialist workshops and masterclasses.

 We also hold dedicated careers events to get you started in the Creative Industries.

 At Cambridge School of Art, we’ll help you explore routes into professional practice and find work experience placements or internships to get a taste of what it’s like to work in the creative industries.
 Our past students have found placements, internships and traineeships with many different companies in the UK and internationally:

 Our students benefit from advice, and even work alongside, industry professionals in events such as specialist workshops and masterclasses.
 Our course-specific industry events include:

 Work with other students and reps from major studio to create a game in the annual gaming festival Brains Eden’s 48-hour Games Jam.
 You will also attend a series of talks that bring together the education and game development communities and see exhibitions of student and industry work.
 Students who have attended in the past have been offered work placements with the likes of ARM, Sony Computer Entertainment Europe, Frontier and Just Flight.

 This series of screenings, seminars, Q&As and workshops with film and television industry professionals has included award winning director Roger Michell (Notting Hill, Enduring Love, Hide Park on Hudson), Ben Wheatley (Director of Free Fire, Kill List, A Field In England, High Rise and Cannes Festival-selected Sightseers), Sean Bobbitt (Cinematographer on the award-winning 12 Years a Slave) and Adam Azmy, (Director and Digital Composer who has contributed to such films as Spielberg's War Horse, Ritchie's Sherlock Holmes and Cameron's Avatar).